dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 Testing a Machine Learning model with validation data returns 100% correct answers.

-- [x] The model is working extremely well, indicating the hyperparameters are set correctly.
+- [ ] The model is working extremely well, indicating the hyperparameters are set correctly.
 > **Incorrect:** This is not correct because the 100% accuracy is an indicator of an overfit model.
 It may mean your validation data has gotten mixed in with your training data.

-- [ ] The model is overfit.
+- [x] The model is overfit.
 There is a problem.
+> **Correct:** This is correct.
+The 100% accuracy is an indicator that the validation data may have somehow gotten mixed in with the training data.
+You will need new validation data to generate recognizable errors.

 - [ ] The model is underfit.
 There is a problem.
 - [ ] The model is perfectly fit.
 You do not need to continue training.